Best High Speed Internet Options for Rural Areas 2023

 Heads up: You might see CenturyLink offering speeds up to 940 Mbps.

 By augmenting the DSL line with a fiber connection, many ISPs—CenturyLink included—can offer gigabit speeds.
-Don’t get your hopes up just yet though.
-If you live in a rural area, it’s quite likely you won’t get these fiber-based speeds.
+Don’t get your hopes up just yet, though.
+If you live in a rural area, it’s pretty likely you won’t get these fiber-based speeds.
 Bummer, we know.
 Still, it’s always worth checking.

 See all your rural internet options using our database of 1,200+ providers.